Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 Will you follow with 2. dxe5?
 That would be Englund gambit accepted.

+This is a bad choice for White in three-check chess, since Black is likely to play 2. ...
+Bb4+ and be one check ahead of White so early in the game.

 ##### Englund gambit declined, reversed Alekhine variation

 1. d4 e5